1. What is the Texas Property and Casualty Insurance Guaranty Association?

 34. Who is TPCIGA’s agent for service of process?

-Our agent for service is our Executive Director, David Nardecchia, who can be served at our offices in Austin.
+Our agent for service is our Mark Tsutsui, Executive Director, who can be served at our offices in Austin.

 The information in this FAQ is only meant to be general in nature.
 You should refer to our complete statute listed in this website for full information.
 If there is any inconsistency between this FAQ and any applicable law, then such law will control.
 You may also contact the TPCIGA directly for further information.